Mohd Hamdan Abdullah: Education

 Tun Mohd Hamdan received his early education at St. John's Primary School in Tuaran from 1929 to 1934.
 He then later studied at the Government Vernacular Secondary School (present-day SMK Badin) also in Tuaran from 1935 until 1940.

 Family

-Tun Mohd Hamdan married Selisir binti Judi, who was also an ethnic Lotud Dusun.
+Tun Mohd Hamdan firstly married Toh Puan Selisir binti Judi, who was also an ethnic Lotud Dusun.
 They had two children, a son named Lintang and a daughter named Tahira.
 When Tun Mohd Hamdan converted to Islam from animism in 1962, Selisir chose to remain an animist, whilst her children remained Muslim.
 Nevertheless, she remained Hamdan's wife until his death in 1977.
 Selisir herself died in 2003.

-In 1962, Tun Mohd Hamdan married a second wife, Toh Puan Hajah Dulimah binti Ampit, also a Lotud Dusun but a fellow Muslim adherent like him (despite that he was only a convert to the faith).
-They had three sons and a daughter.
-This marriage also lasted until Tun Hamdan's death.
+In 1962, Tun Mohd Hamdan married a second wife, Toh Puan Dulimah binti Ampit, also a Lotud Dusun but a fellow Muslim adherent like him (despite that he was only a convert to the faith).
+They had three sons and a daughter and this marriage also lasted until Tun Hamdan's death.